oeholmen/UVIScript/Tweaksynth/README.md

 #### Tweak level

-When creating a new patch, the tweak level is you way of telling the synth how far from the original tweak source you want to change the sound.
+When creating a new patch, the tweak level is your way of telling the synth how far from the original tweak source you want to change the sound.
 At tweak level 0 there will be virtually no changes made.
 As the tweak level rises, more changes will be introduced.
 At 100 the sound will be something completely new, and totally different than the original.
 This is an extreme setting, and will in most cases not produce any usable sounds.
 But it is fun to test!
 At sensible levels, usable sounds may be created.
 They will need a human touch, but can sound quite interesting right away.
 If you are not satisfied, just click the "Tweak patch" button again!

 #### Tweak source

 Selecting a tweak source will tell the synth where to get it's ideas from.
 If you have created some good snapshots, they can be used to create new sounds.
 The automatic option will use ideas from all the different sources.
-When "Current edit" is selected, remeber that the current edit will change every time you create a new patch.
+When "Current edit" is selected, remember that the current edit will change every time a new patch is created.
 So this can be a great way to introduce small changes for each iteration.
 Works well with the Twequencer, and at low tweak levels.

 #### Envelope style